wickkan/NDIS-Perplexity/README.md

 ## Hackathon Submission Category

 This project is submitted in the category of **Health** as it addresses specific, documented challenges faced by NDIS participants and plan managers that are within the Australian healthcare system.

-## Demo Prompts Used

-During our demo video, we showcase Decode NDIS using the following real-world queries:

-1. **Code Interpretation**
-   _"What is the NDIS code for House or Yard Maintenance?"_

-2. **Policy & Services Guidance**
-   _"Can I use NDIS funds for food delivery or sports activities?"_

-3. **NDIS Updates**
-   _"What’s changed in NDIS funding or rules in 2025?"_

-4. **Budget Planning**
-   _"Help me split $20,000 across Core, Capacity Building, and Capital Supports"_

 ## Getting Started